asvid/asvid.github.io/_posts/2021-08-22-kotlin-command-pattern.md

     // Invoker (the remote) gets commands for its buttons val remote = RemoteController(turnOn, turnOff)

-	// but Invoker itself is just executing the commands, has no idea which device its controlling and how remote.firstButton()
+    // but Invoker itself is just executing the commands, has no idea which device its controlling and how remote.firstButtonClicked()

-    remote.secondButton()
+    remote.secondButtonClicked()
 }
 ```